shafnasir/MyPlanBook/team.md

 - Commits should be atomic (one) and standalone (independent of other commits) as much as possible

 ## Roles and Work Division
-- Divide user stories by front-end/ back-end
+- Divide user stories by front-end / back-end
-- Divide user stories by categories (group similar features together)
+- Logically divide user stories by categories (group similar features together)
 - Group collaboration will decide on who does what (distribution of user stories)
+- Team members unique skills will also affect the division of work

 ## Sprint Deliverable Submissions
-- Submit sprint deliverables and software when finished: before the deadlines
-- ? will review and submit sprint deliverables
+- Aim to submit sprint deliverables and software one day in advance of deadlines.
+This can allow for a large team to work out difficulties that may arise before the deadline with plenty of time to amend them (for example, git commit conflicts, code that does not compile/integrate, etc...).
+- Team members struggling to complete their portion of work should alert team members as soon as possible (no less than two days before the deadline) to avoid last minute difficulties.
+- All submissions are collaborative containing commits from all team members
+- The role of the "Submission Reviewer" for each sprint will be rotated throughout the team
+- The Submission Reviewer's job is mainly to ensure all requirements for a sprint have been met

 ## Contingency Plan
 - If a group member drops the course, divide remaining user stories equally among group members